Air transport in the United Kingdom: Passenger travel

-Just over a fifth of all terminal passengers are travelling on domestic routes only, whilst half are travelling between the UK and the rest of the European Union (EU).
-Of the latter, travel between the UK and Spain, France, Germany, and Italy account for around half, with Spain almost matching the other three combined in terms of passenger numbers.
-Outside the EU, the US, the Far East, Switzerland, and the Middle East together account for just over half of all passengers flying between the UK and the rest of the world, with the USA exceeding the other three combined in terms of passenger numbers.

 Air travel is the most popular mode of transport for travel to and from the UK.
-In 2005, it was used for 80 per cent of all visits by UK residents travelling overseas and by 74 per cent of all inbound visits.
-Just over a quarter of all passengers are travelling on business.
-The advent of no-frills carriers has had a significant effect on passenger travel profiles, with strong growth in business travel from regional airports and more inbound trips by non-UK residents visiting friends and family.
-Whilst these carriers have been perceived to democratise air travel, providing the opportunity for lower income groups to travel more often, the main result is actually that middle and higher income groups travel more often, and often for shorter trips.
+In 2005 it was used for 80 per cent of all outbound visits by UK residents travelling overseas and by 74 per cent of all inbound visits.
+Just over a quarter of all air passengers travel on business, and the advent of no-frills carriers has led to significant growth in business travel from regional airports and more inbound trips by non-UK residents visiting friends and family.
+Whilst the no-frills carriers have been perceived to democratise air travel, providing the opportunity for lower income groups to travel more often, the main result is that middle and higher income groups travel more often and often for shorter trips.

+Just over a fifth of all UK terminal passengers travel on domestic routes, while half travel between the UK and the rest of the European Union (EU).
+Travel between the UK and Spain, France, Germany, and Italy accounts for around half of the intra-EU travel, with Spain almost matching the other three countries combined in terms of passenger numbers.
+The US, the Far East, Switzerland, and the Middle East together account for just over half of all passengers flying between the UK and the rest of the world outside the EU, with the US exceeding the other three regions combined in terms of passenger numbers.

-The United Kingdom has a low usage for domestic (internal) flights, and after a high in 2005/06, has been in decline.
-In 2010/11, just 18.4 million internal passengers were carried (compared with 1,352 million rail journeys in the same period).
-Air's share of passengers has reduced significantly on certain key routes.
-For example, for London to Manchester, rail's market share (rail v. air passenger journeys) rose from 69% in 2008 to 79% in 2010; for Birmingham to Edinburgh, rail's market share rose from 14% in 2008 to 31% in 2010; and for London to Glasgow, rail's market share has risen from 12% in 2008 to 20% in 2010.
-Air still remains the leader on many London to Scotland journeys.
+The United Kingdom has a low usage of internal domestic flights, and after a high in 2005/06 this has been in decline.
+In 2010 and 2011 just 18.4 million internal domestic passengers were carried compared with 1,352 million rail journeys in the same period.
+Air travel's share of passengers has reduced significantly on certain key routes.
+For example, for London to Manchester, rail's market share compared to air passenger journeys rose from 69 per cent in 2008 to 79 per cent in 2010; for Birmingham to Edinburgh, rail's market share rose from 14 per cent in 2008 to 31 per cent in 2010; and for London to Glasgow, rail's market share rose from 12 per cent in 2008 to 20 per cent in 2010.
+However, air still remains the leader on many London to Scotland journeys.